juliakernel/MIYORA/docs/contributing/setup-dev-env.md

 from the root directory

-## Developing Amica
+## Developing MIYORA

 ### Developing

-To develop amica, run the `dev` command in your console:
+To develop MIYORA, run the `dev` command in your console:

 ```sh
 npm run dev